 - Task 1: Sketch face proportions (branch:

-). - Task 2: Block base skin tones (commit:
+face-layout). - Task 2: Block base skin tones (commit:

-). - Task 3: Refine eyes (commit:
+base-skin). - Task 3: Refine eyes (commit:

 Each step is a safe, reversible unit of progress.